Olympus E-30 vs Ricoh WG-6

 - Water-proof: Is rugged and sealed and can thus be used for underwater photography (up to 20m).

 - Easier geotagging: Features an internal GPS sensor to log localization data.

 - Faster data transfer: Supports a more advanced USB protocol (3.0 vs 2.0).

 - More affordable: Was introduced at a lower price, despite coming with a built-in lens.

 - More modern: Reflects 10 years and 3 months of technical progress since the E-30 launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the E-30 emerges as the winner of the contest (17 : 15 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the E-30 comes out slightly ahead of the WG-6 (17 : 16 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Olympus E-30 and the Ricoh WG-6 place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera and Best Travel-Zoom Camera listings whether the two cameras rank among the cream of the crop.

 In any case, while the specs-based evaluation of cameras can be instructive in revealing their potential as photographic tools, it says little about, for example, the shooting experience and imaging performance of the E-30 and the WG-6 in practical situations.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.